act-rules/act-rules.github.io/pages/glossary/same-resource.md

 Fully parsed URLs can be different, but still lead to the same resource after making the HTTP request, due to redirects and DNS aliasing.
 For example, these URLs are all fully normalised: http://example.com/, http://www.example.com/, https://www.example.com/.
 The server can however be configured to serve the same site for http and https, and the same site for example.com and www.example.com.
 This is common, but not guaranteed.

-Some types of redirects are also caused by user agents, e.g. ensuring that http://example.com/ and http://example.com resolves to the same resource.
+Some types of redirects are also caused by user agents, e.g. ensuring that http://example.com/ and http://example.com resolve to the same resource.